coderefinery/git-collaborative/_episodes/01-remotes.md

 - Let's say that someone has given you access to a repository online
 - ... and you want to contribute to it.
-- It is quite easy to make a copy and send a change back
+- It is quite easy to make a copy and send a change back.
-- First, we do this a relatively simple way: get repository and send code directly back.
+- First, we do this a relatively simple way: get repository, make a change locally, and send the change directly back.
 - Then, we make a "pull request" that allows a review.
+- Once we know how code review works, we will be able to propose changes to repositories of others and review changes submitted by external contributors.

+---

 # Basics